Pittsburgh Steelers’ Super Bowl Quarterback Ben Roethlisberger Announces Cleveland Area K-9 Grant

 About Ben Roethlisberger

 Roethlisberger was raised in Findlay, OH and was a three-sport star at Findlay High School.
 He went on to set nearly every quarterback record at Miami University (Ohio) prior to foregoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
-Roethlisberger resides near Pittsburgh with his wife Ashley and his two dogs, Zeus and Hercules.
+Roethlisberger resides near Pittsburgh with his wife Ashley, son Benjamin and his dog Hercules.

 About The Giving Back Fund